Gomez booed by section of England fans after Sterling bust-up | Goal.com

 Roy Keane said before the game he thought people had made something out of nothing, and that Southgate could easily have brushed it off and moved straight on.

 Sterling posted a statement after he was dropped from the squad, saying that he and Gomez were “good” and apologising for letting his emotions get the better of him.
-Sterling’s reaction was praised by Southgate, who says he has no qualms over bringing him back into the squad in future.
+Sterling’s reaction was praised by Southgate, who says he has no qualms over bringing him back into the starting line-up for a trip to Kosovo on Sunday.